greenxolution/cakephp/README.md

 1. I want my price 2% less than the competitor when the amount of item in the store is less than 10.
 2. I want my price $10 less than the competitor if I've already sold this product 3 times this week.
 The complexity and flexibility of the Automatic tiers make us write a Model class for this purpose.
+**Note: The repricing is execute every seconds**

+## MWS Inventory

+The MWS inventory must be updated in real-time.
+The item inventory must be 0 when the supplier inventory is <= 3.